bkader/Skada-WoTLK/README.md

-set:GetDamageTaken() -- returns the amount of damage taken by the whole group. set:GetFailCount(spellid) -- returns the number of fails per give spell id set:GetAbsorbHealTaken() -- returns the table of players their healing taken amounts. set:GetPotion(potionid) -- returns the list of players and total usage of the give potion id
+set:GetDamageTaken() -- returns the amount of damage taken by the whole group. set:GetFailCount(spellid) -- returns the number of fails per give spell id set:GetAbsorbHealTaken() -- returns the table of players their healing taken amounts. set:GetPotion(potionid, class) -- returns the list of players and total usage of the give potion id

 set:GetEnemyDamageTaken() -- returns the amount of damage enemies took. set:GetEnemyDamage() -- returns the amount of damage enemies dealt to your group.